 In 2022, we committed to an agencywide process to create a shared understanding of equity to capture our current work, intentions for continuous learning and improvement, and commitment to accountability.
 A key consideration is how best to utilize our role within the Early Childhood System of Care to operationalize our shared understanding of equity.
-We do this by using the population result that guides our work-that all children are ready for kindergarten-to ensure that policies, systems, communities, and schools support families and children by creating the conditions that position all for success.
+Our work is guided by a population-level result-all children are ready for kindergarten-which informs efforts to ensure that policies, systems, communities, and schools support families and children by creating the conditions that position all for success.